STRIDES/NIHCloudLabAzure/tutorials/notebooks/Azure_Open_AI/README.md

 ## Upload your own data and query over it (#own-data)

+For an in-depth overview of adding your own data, check out this [Microsoft documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/use-your-data-quickstart?tabs=command-line&pivots=programming-language-studio).
+We give a quick start version here.

 Now, if you want to add your own data and query it, keep going here.
 If you want to jump ahead to prompt engineering with the general GPT model, jump down to [Prompt Engineering Best Practices](prompt_engineering).

 Within this repo there is a directory called `search_documents`.
 This directory contains a few PDFs that we will upload and query over related to [Immune Response to Mpox in Woman Living with HIV](https://www.niaid.nih.gov/news-events/immune-response-mpox) and the [DCEG Diesel Exhaust in Minors Study](https://dceg.cancer.gov/news-events/news/2023/dems-ii).